domainaware/parsedmarc/docs/source/index.md

 ```

 Fill in the prompts.
 Watch out for Common Name (e.g. server FQDN or YOUR
-domain name), which is the IP address or domain name that you will be hosting
-Kibana on. it is the most important field.
+domain name), which is the IP address or domain name that you will bebana on. it is the most important field.

 If you generated a CSR, remove the CSR after you have your certs